cloud-native-toolkit/planning/README.md

-# Catalyst Team
+# IBM Garage for Cloud Developer Tools Planning Project

-The catalyst team are focused on helping Garage teams accelerate MVPs and production engagements using Kubernetes technology across public cloud and OpenShift.
+This project is focused on helping Garage teams accelerate MVPs and production engagements using Kubernetes technology across public cloud and OpenShift.
 We are focusing on three areas:

 1. *Iteration Zero*, how does a team create a development environment that will support their cloud native development needs using Kubernetes
 2. *Activation*, help grow skills in key areas from TDD, Pact Testing, DevOps , etc and that project teams have the necessary skills to support the project
 3. *Starter Kits*, provide a set of robust starter code to accelerate the project inception and initial architectural decisions
+4. Enable solution development with IBM Cloud Paks
+5. Make cloud native development as easy as possible
+6. Introduct emerging technologies like Tekton, Solsa to Garage developers for use with projects

+Use this project to raise issues, manage epics , tasks and stories, use Zenhub to manage the Kanban board

 # Contribution